 This certificate will satisfy requirements for taking the AGACNP certification exam from the American Nurse Credentialing Center (ANCC) or the American Association of Critical Care Nurses (AACN).

-The AGACNP Post-Graduate Certificate Progression for those who are RN's with MSN degrees begins one time per year in the fall semester only.
-The application deadline is February 1.
+The AGACNP Post-Graduate Certificate program starts each fall for those candidates who are RN's with MSN degrees, but are not NP's.
+The deadline is February 1st to apply.